-- CG: syntactic function and morphological form of each word determined - Arborest: In addition, complex forms (phrases, subclauses, co-ordinated units) are established and their syntactic function annotated - Attachment uncertainty - CG: no explicit dependencies, directional dependency markers only for group-level modifiers, not clause level dependents (e.g. @AN> and @<NN looking for right and left noun-heads, but not @<ADVL or @ADVL> looking for left or right main verbs).
-Arborest, on the other hand, has to resolve all attachments, at least implicitly, in connection with its constituent bracketing. - CG: finite clause boundaries are determined but not non-finite clause boundaries.
-PSG-rules can therefore address the former, but not the latter, and has here to rely on functional relations, uniqueness principle etc. - Attachment of subclauses
+- CG: syntactic function and morphological form of each word determined Arborest: In addition, complex forms (phrases, subclauses, co-ordinated units) are established and their syntactic function annotated - Attachment uncertainty.
+CG: no explicit dependencies, directional dependency markers only for group-level modifiers, not clause level dependents (e.g. @AN> and @<NN looking for NP-heads, but not @<ADVL looking for main verbs).
+Arborest, on the other hand, has to resolve all attachments, in connection with its constituent bracketing. - CG: finite clause boundaries are determined but not non-finite clause boundaries.
+PSG-rules can therefore address the former, but not the latter, and has here to rely on functional relations, uniqueness principle etc.

+Attachment of subclauses.
 CG: The hierarchy of subclauses is not expressed, and subclause function is not annotated.
 As implemented in the VISL family of CGs, such information could be added to head verbs or complementizer words.
 So far, however, we have used a partial solution, exploiting a list of subordinating conjunctions and pronouns typical of, for instance, adverbial, relative or averbal constructions.

-7. Conclusions and Future Developments
+7 Conclusions and Future Developments

 The experiment to derive a hybrid form+function treebank from Estonian Constraint Grammar corpus has been quite successful.
 The semi-automatic procedure is usable for treebank creation, although in the present stage it is still time-consuming.
 The revision of the corpus Estonian best (149 trees) took one week of full-time linguist's work (including the learning of the category set and textual representation format of the trees).
 The manual correction job could be made significantly easier with a graphical interactive tree editing tool (like Annotate or a planned interactive version of VISL's tree visualiser).

-We believe that a particular strength of out method is that it, to a certain degree, processes function and structure separately, exploiting the robustness of syntactic-function tagging at the CG-level (and in this case, pre-existing manual revision), while adding structural information through a separate (PSG) grammar, allowing a more focused linguistic revision.
-It may be of interest to point out, that our approach differs from other hybrid methods not only by employing a Constraint Grammar base, but also with respect to the order of steps, inverting the maybe more traditional progression from chunking to parsing to function labelling.
+We believe that a particular strength of our method is that it, to a certain degree, processes function and structure separately, exploiting the robustness of syntactic-function tagging at the CG-level (and in this case, pre-existing manual revision), while adding structural information through a separate (PSG) grammar, allowing a more focussed linguistic revision.
+It may be of interest to point out, that our approach differs from other hybrid methods not only by employing a Constraint Grammar base, but also with respect to the order of steps, inverting the maybe more traditional progression from chunking to parsing to function labelling (edge labels).

-The CG-to-PSG conversion rules have been most accurate on noun phrase detection and simple sentence analysis consisting of the usual sentence constituents subject, object, predicate, predicative complement and adverbials in any order.
+The CG-to-PSG conversion rules have been most accurate on NP detection and simple sentence analysis consisting of the usual sentence constituents subject, object, predicate, predicative complement and adverbials in any order.
 The composite sentences and subordinate clauses have also been well analyzed, using the condition that a subordinate clause begins with one of the subordinating conjunctions or interrogative-relative pronouns given in the lexicon.

-We can see three possibilities to improve the CG-to-PSG treebank conversion results, best, if combined:
+There are three possibilities to improve the CG-to-PSG treebank conversion results, best, if combined:

-- revise CG-to-PSG rules taking into account the results of the current evaluation - refine CG markup (subcategorize adverbials, add infinite and averbal clause boundaries) - use more morphological (especially case) information in the PSG rules
+- revise cg2psg rules taking into account the results of the current evaluation - refine CG markup (subcategorize adverbials, add non-finite and averbal clause boundaries) - use more morphological (especially case) information in the PSG rules looser fashion (e.g., no cross-revision), relying on the fact that at least with regard to syntactic function, the corpus has already been revised at the CG-level.

-During 2004-2008, it is planned to create a larger treebank using existing Estonian text corpora.
-Thus, we plan to turn the Estonian CG corpus (200.000 words) into a treebank using the CG-to-PSG grammar.
+During 2004-2008, it is planned to create a larger treebank using existing text corpora.
+We plan to turn the EstCG Corpus (200.000 words) into a treebank using the CG-to-PSG grammar.
 A kernel of 1000 sentences will be hand-corrected at the gold-standard level and used for documentation and exemplification.
-Part of the remaining treebank will also be revised, but in a somewhat looser fashion (for instance, no cross-revision), relying on the fact that at least with regard to syntactic function, the corpus has already be revised at the CG-level.
+Part of the remaining treebank will also be revised, but in a somewhat